disa-lab/SERP4IoT2021/README.md

 - raspberry-pi: adafruit, android-things, attiny, avrdude, esp32, esp8266, firmata, gpio, hm-10, home-automation, intel-galileo, johnny-five, lora, motordriver, mpu6050, nodemc, omxplayer, raspberry-pi, raspberry-pi-zero, raspberry-pi2, raspberry-pi3, raspberry-pi4, raspbian, serial-communication, servo, sim900, teensy, wiringpi, xbee

 ## The code of RoBERTa and the Benchmark
-The benchmark consists of the two xls file provided in the repo.
+The benchmark consists of the two xls files (BenchmarkUddinSO-ConsoliatedAspectSentiment.xls and IoT_Training_samples.xlsx) provided in the repo.
 The code for RoBERTa model is shared with RoBERTa.py file

 ## The labeled dataset for security and ML
 Can be found in https://www.dropbox.com/s/q0p6ewhs2163uuy/IoT_Data_ML_Final.csv?dl=0 This is a CSV file.
 It is 96MB.
 It has all the sentences that we picked from our 53K IoT posts, each labeled as security and ML as discussed in the paper